emmanuelmartinezs/Mission-to-Mars/README.md

 # Mission to Mars

 ## Overview of Project
-> Now that Bobby has proven his SQL chops, his manager has given both of you two more assignments: determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
-Then, you’ll write a report that summarizes your analysis and helps prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age.
+> Robin's web app is looking good and functioning well, but she wants to add more polish to it.
+She had been admiring images of Mars’s hemispheres online and realized that the site is scraping-friendly.
+She would like to adjust the current web app to include all four of the hemisphere images.
+To do this, you’ll use BeautifulSoup and Splinter to scrape full-resolution images of Mars’s hemispheres and the titles of those images, store the scraped data on a Mongo database, use a web application to display the data, and alter the design of the web app to accommodate these images.

-1. ***Deliverable 1***: The Number of Retiring Employees by Title
+1. ***Deliverable 1***: Scrape Full-Resolution Mars Hemisphere Images and Titles
-2. ***Deliverable 2***: The Employees Eligible for the Mentorship Program
+2. ***Deliverable 2***: Update the Web App with Mars Hemisphere Images and Titles
+3. ***Deliverable 3***: Add Bootstrap 3 Components
-3. ***Deliverable 3***: A written report on the employee database analysis [`README.md`](https://github.com/emmanuelmartinezs/Pewlett-Hackard-Analysis).
+3. ***Deliverable 4***: A written report on the employee database analysis [`README.md`](https://github.com/emmanuelmartinezs/Mission-to-Mars).

 ## Resources and Before Start Notes:

-* Data Source: `Employee_Database_challenge.sql`
+* Data Source: `Mission_to_Mars.ipynb`, `app.py`, `scraping.py` and `index.html`
-* Data Tools: PostgreSQL, pgAdmin
+* Data Tools: Jupyter Notebook, Python and MongoDB
-* Software: pgAdmin 4.26, Python 3.8.3, Visual Studio Code 1.50.0, Flask Version 1.0.2
+* Software: MongoDB, Python 3.8.3, Visual Studio Code 1.50.0, Flask Version 1.0.2

-For more information, read the [`Documentation on PostgreSQL and other data typess`](https://www.postgresql.org/docs/manuals/).
+For more information, read the [`Documentation on MongoDB and other data typess`](https://docs.mongodb.com/).

 ## HTML Keys
 Tables in HTML are basically made up of many smaller containers.
 The main container is the `<table />` tag.
 Inside the table is `<tbody />`, which is the body of the table—the headers, columns, and rows.